ac4525/ac4525_CS283/0-Warmup/readme.md

 - Out of this class, I want to become more familiar with computer systems and virtual machines.
 Since I am not that comfortable with ideas surrounding them, I want learn enough information to the degree that I can have conversations related computer systems and virtual machines.

 5. Briefly describe any concerns you might be having with being successful in this class (if any).
 - The concern that I have with being successful in this class is time management.
-It is largest concern that I do not manage my time correctly and fall behind in the content of the course.
+It is my largest concern that I do not manage my time correctly and fall behind in the content of the course.